Chain crew: History

+All levels of organized football have used the chain crew.
 The "box" (down marker) has evolved over time.
 In the pre-television era, it was a rod (shorter than the height of the operator) with a triangular pointer that rotated to show the official the down number.
 It was replaced with a much larger, two-sided flipper system when television became widespread; flipper-style down markers are still in use in scholastic and amateur football.
 A more modern model is the Dial-a-Down, in which compact levers display a new down number over the entire face of the "box"; this model is used at most college and professional games.
 Electronic down markers using LEDs are emerging as the next advance.
-However, further application of technology to measure the lengthwise position of the football, such as sensors inside the football, may be resisted based on affection for the human element.
-Early attempts and proposals to use precision automatic chain instruments were hindered both by costs and potential hazards (early proposals required metal rails; a 1990s system used visible lasers).
-Lazser Down, a system that uses wideband radio waves to precisely spot and measure distances, has seen some rollout in college football, the Alliance of American Football and the XFL.